 A total of 72 credits is required for the PhD

-- Passing at the Ph.D. level the Preliminary Exam usually given at the beginning of the fall term of the second year of graduate study.
-(Students with the background covered by this exam are encouraged to take the Preliminary Exam as soon as possible.
-These students are not required to take STAT 1631-1632 and STAT 2131-2132).
+- Passing at the PhD level the preliminary exam, usually given at the beginning of the fall term of the second year of graduate study.
+(Students with the background covered by this exam are encouraged to take the preliminary exam as soon as possible.
+Such students are not required to take STAT 2630-2640 and STAT 2131-2132.)

-- At least three (3) credits of STAT 2381, Supervised Statistical Consulting.
+- At least 3 credits of STAT 2381, Supervised Statistical Consulting.
 Students anticipating a career involving consulting should take a substantial number of credits of STAT 2381.

-- Passing the Ph.D.
-Comprehensive Exam, an oral examination covering material relevant to the student's thesis area and at least the course contents of three (3) of the five (5) required courses listed in number two (2) above.
-The student has two choices for the form of the Comprehensive Exam as follows:
+- Passing the PhD comprehensive exam, an oral examination covering material relevant to the student's thesis area, and at least the course contents of three of the five required courses listed in number 2 above.
+The student has two choices for the form of the comprehensive exam as follows.

-- The Combined Comprehensive/Dissertation Overview Exam in which the student presents in an open meeting a formal presentation on their proposed research areas, as well as an overview of the questions to be addressed in the student's proposed research.
+- The combined comprehensive/dissertation overview exam in which the student presents in an open meeting a formal presentation on his or her proposed research areas, as well as an overview of the questions to be addressed in the student's proposed research.

-The Ph.D.
-Comprehensive Exam is administered by a dissertation advisory committee jointly selected by the student and the faculty member who agrees to serve as the director of the student's dissertation.
-This Exam should be taken within one year of passing the Preliminary Exam and in any case, no later than the end of the student's third year of study.
+The PhD comprehensive exam is administered by a dissertation advisory committee jointly selected by the student and the faculty member, who agrees to serve as the director of the student's dissertation.
+The exam should be taken within one year of passing the preliminary exam and, in any case, no later than the end of the student's third year of study.

-The student is required to complete a dissertation in some area of theoretical statistics, applied statistics or probability that is an original contribution of publishable quality, and must successfully defend this dissertation in an oral presentation open to the University community.
+The student is required to complete a dissertation in some area of theoretical statistics, applied statistics, or probability that is an original contribution of publishable quality and must successfully defend the dissertation in an oral presentation open to the University community.